CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( object:Object ):boolean
 ```

-Returns true if the object provided has the necessary information to be utilized as a object of type `Carbon.Auth.Token.Class`
+Returns true if the object provided has the properties of a `Carbon.Auth.Token.Class` object.

 *Parameters*